pointcarre-app/maths.pm/pms/dataviz2/session_1_a.md

 ### 3.3.
 An example with a scatter plot

 > Here we add a regression line to the scatter plot to show the trend of the data.
-It show how to combine lines and points in the same plot.
+It shows how to combine lines and points in the same plot.

 Look carefully at the axis: the $y$ axis is inverted, because the faster times are better.
-This is a common practice in data visualization, it's not mandatory, but it helps to make the plot more readable.
+This is a common practice in data visualization, it is not mandatory, but it helps to make the plot more readable.
 {: .alert .alert-warning .alert-soft}